ourguys/peeping-tom/README.md

 # peeping-tom
-The peeping-tom is mythical figure that takes up the necessary risk of giving a look-see.
+The peeping-tom is mythical figure that eagerly embraces the necessary risk in order to take up the task of giving a look-see.